-Love is an immensely powerful human emotion on which innumerable poetry has been written, songs have been sung, and stories have been told.
-Since time immemorial, mankind has been trying to discover the true essence of the emotion called love through his various musings, but has still failed to find the absolute truth regarding this emotion.
-This difficulty arises because love is an extremely complicated emotion.
+Love is an extremely complicated emotion.
 Even the lover fails to understand when, where, or why he/she has fallen in love in the first place.
 Of course, there are societal norms or restrictions which tend to prevent emotions from transgressing certain boundaries.
 However, on most occasions, one cannot exactly quantify why we fall in love with a certain person.

 The mutual attraction between humans can be sexual or romantic, anywhere on the sex/gender spectrum, and even with people beyond one’s age group.
-The relationships where there is a massive gap in age tend to be looked down upon in society.
-It is generally presumed that the older partner in such relationships has “trapped” the younger one to fall in love with him/her.
-However, if the attraction is there, whatever anyone else says should never matter.
-With all that said, here’s the list of really good older woman younger man romance movies on Netflix that are available to stream right now:
+The relationships where there is a massive age gap tend to be looked down upon in society.
+The dynamics of such relationships have been explored in movies in different forms, and Netflix has some of the best movies that deal with this subject.

 Read More: Best Civil War Movies on Netflix